 The desire to bring together a multinational organization

-Our group of engineers are from all over the world: India, China, Taiwan, Singapore, Belgium.
-It’s turned into an environment where people speak in English with each other naturally.
+Our engineers are from all over the world: India, China, Taiwan, Singapore, Belgium, etc..
+It’s quite natural to hear people speaking English with each other in the office.

 They all have their own reasons why they chose Mercari as a place to work.
-Japan has a long history and culture, and the gaming and manga subcultures, low crime rate and delicious food are all things that draw people here.
+They’ve been drawn to Japan for a large variety of reasons, as well—not only because of their interest in the country’s long history and culture, but due to an interest in the gaming and manga subcultures, the low crime rate, and the delicious food.

 That said, I believe that our mission of creating a global marketplace is the central, unifying force in the company.

-C2C personal transactions are a very primitive desire.
+The C2C transactions that Mercari makes possible—these are helping fulfil a very primitive, human desire.

 You could say that the exchange of goods and services was the origin of civilization.
-With Mercari, there’s something very appealing to a social animal to think that other people would be thrilled to have something that you don’t personally value very much.
+There’s something very appealing about Mercari to us as social animals, to think that other people would be thrilled to have something that we don’t personally value very much.

-There is a kind of emotional exchange in Mercari’s buying and selling process.
+There is a kind of emotional component in Mercari’s buying and selling process.

 As our company expands, so does our responsibility to society

-Our goal is to build a recycling-oriented society.
+Our goal is to build a circular economy.

-As we continue to grow, I am keenly aware that we need to take on some kind of public service and think more about our responsibility to society.
+As we continue to grow, I am keenly aware that we need to take on a role similar to a public service and think more about our responsibility to society.

-We aim to create a recycling-oriented society by integrating primary distribution and secondary distribution
+We aim to create a circular economy by integrating primary distribution and secondary distribution.

-By providing secondary distribution (Mercari) purchasing/preference data to primary distribution partners (manufacturers, retailers, etc.), we can optimize product development of primary distribution, from production to sales and demand forecasting.
+By providing secondary distribution (Mercari) purchasing/preference data to primary distribution partners (manufacturers, retailers, etc.), we can optimize primary distributors’ product development, from production to sales, and better forecast demand.

-In 2017, there was an issue of sellers listing cash, and the media and customers pointed out that “a ‘platformer’ called Mercari was leaving malicious listings unchecked.”
+In 2017, there was an issue of sellers listing cash, and this was picked up by the media and customers, who said, “a service platform called Mercari is leaving these malicious listings unchecked.”

-We really regretted how unaware we had been of our position in society.
-It made us take a step back and really consider our social standing, what’s good and necessary for society.
+We really regretted how ignorant we had been of our position in society.
+It made us take a step back and consider what good Mercari can do for society and what the world needs right now.

-If we want to expand our business as an indispensable presence in society, it has to be a service that can be widely accepted by customers with a wide variety of perspectives.
+If we want to expand our business into one that is indispensable to society, our service has to be widely accepted by customers with a wide variety of perspectives.

-During the COVID-19 crisis, we also got a lot of criticism for expensive listings for masks during a shortage.
+During the COVID-19 crisis, we also got a lot of criticism for having masks listed at exorbitant prices during the mask shortage.

-We had already been holding meetings within the company every month, but we thought that we needed more general principles for judging the listing criteria.
-So we worked together with outside experts to formulate our new “Marketplace Principles,” and we will continue to review them in the future.
+We had already been holding meetings about listings like these within the company every month, but we thought that we needed more general principles for judging the listing criteria.
+So we worked together with outside experts to formulate our new “Marketplace Principles,” which we intend to periodically review and revise as needed.

-In March 2021, we announced an alliance with Fast Retailing to pursue a range of resale measures.
-We share product and launch information beforehand so that popular items are not resold in bulk on Mercari.
+In March 2021, we announced an alliance with Fast Retailing to pursue a range of measures to address reselling.
+Fast Retailing shares product and launch information with us beforehand so that we can ensure popular items are not resold in bulk on Mercari.

-I believe that Mercari has a key role to play in deepening alliances with other companies and bolstering the retail and distribution sectors as a whole.
+I believe that another of Mercari’s responsibilities is to deepen alliances with other companies like this, in order to bolster the retail and distribution sectors as a whole.